-In PY19, the state plans to serve a total of 3,640 households through affordable housing programs, including 1,425 homeless households (39% of total), as well as 2,215 non-homeless households (61% of total).
-The majority of persons served with affordable housing will be through rental assistance (85% of those served), while the remaining 15% will be served by the development of long-term affordable rental and homeownership opportunities or through the extension of affordability of units in which the household already resides.
+In PY20, the state plans to serve a total of 731 households through affordable housing programs, including 146 homeless households (20% of total), as well as 585 non-homeless households (80% of total).
+The majority of persons served with affordable housing will be through the development of long-term affordable rental and homeownership opportunities or through the extension of affordability of units in which the household already resides (74% of those served), while the remaining 26% will be served through rental assistance.